 How many people does it take to run the ORS layout?

 For a typical operating session, we like to have between ten and twelve people.
 This includes a Dispatcher, an Operator, one or two people running the Fiddle Yard, and three to six two-person train crews.
-During the sessions at a convention, we have over 140 operating slots available during the week.
+During the sessions at a convention, we typically have 144 operating slots available during the week.